 - Disseminate widely evaluation results to large commercial and institutional customers that use a formal procurement process.

-The evaluations will allow ‘apples-to-apples’ comparisons of similar products, as well as comparisons to existing government and industry standards.
-Testing will be completed at respected and experienced institutions with comprehensive test facilities including UC Davis, UC Berkeley, and Lawrence Berkeley National Laboratory (LBNL).
-The evaluations, and the supporting data, will be made available through a public web platform.
+The evaluations enable ‘apples-to-apples’ comparisons of similar products, as well as comparisons to existing government and industry standards.
+Testing is conducted at respected and experienced institutions with comprehensive test facilities including UC Davis, UC Berkeley, Lawrence Berkeley National Laboratory and Energy Solutions.
+The evaluations, and the supporting data, are available through this public web platform.

-Providing detailed, comprehensive, and generalizable information in a format that facilitates comparisons, will provide buyers with far more valuable information on which to base their procurement decisions.
-By providing large customers with the tools they need to make informed purchasing decisions, the Hub will stimulate more widespread adoption of proven DER products, reducing California’s overall energy use and greenhouse gas emissions.
+Providing detailed, comprehensive, and generalizable information in a format that facilitates comparisons, provides buyers with valuable information on which to base their procurement decisions.
+By providing large customers with the tools they need to make informed purchasing decisions, the Hub will stimulate more widespread adoption of proven energy efficiency and energy storage products, reducing California’s overall energy use and greenhouse gas emissions.